ciscomanagedservices/sxo-cdo/README.md

 Steps to use:
 1. Create a target for the CDO REST API: https://www.defenseorchestrator.com/aegis/rest/v1/
 2. Input CDO API Token to this workflow
-3. Supply the device UID of a device with one or more staged changes
+3. Supply the UID of Object Group to update and other parameters as applicable (CIDR List, Name, Description)
-4. The output of this atomic action is the UID of the CDO job launched
+4. The output of this atomic action is a comma-separated string of UIDs of all affected devices that are mapped to the updated object group

 ---